Severance pay for employees on permanent contracts

 The employee in DTA: titleContent who is dismissed can obtain severance pay under certain conditions.
 We present you the information to remember.

-The severance pay is granted, under certain conditions, to the employee in DTA: titleContent to compensate for the loss of his job.
+The severance pay is granted, under certain conditions, to the employee in DTA: titleContent to make up for the loss of his job.

 The severance pay may be of origin: